Günther Friedländer: Public activities

 Between 1930 and 1934, Friedländer was active in Zionist Circles in Görlitz.
 Since 1935, he was active in the organization of the German and Central Europe immigrants.
 Between 1950 and 1953, he was a member in the team establishing the School of Pharmacy in Jerusalem and for creating the school image.
 During the 1950s and 1960s, Friedländer acted as the representative of the pharmaceutical industry in the Israeli Manufacturer's Association.

 Personal life

 In 1931, Friedländer married Charlotte Mühsam and had two children.
 After 24 years, Friedländer and Charlotte divorced.
 In May 1945, Friedländer married Johanna (Hansi) Singer from the Cohen family, a mother to her son from her first marriage.
 Together they had one daughter.

 Perpetuation

 On September 14, 2016, a circle was inaugurated in the name of Friedländer.

-Teva Pharmaceutical Industries concern LTD. grants every second year the "Teva founder's prize" to scientist for Excellency.
+Teva Pharmaceutical Industries concern limited grants every second year the "Teva founder's prize" to a scientist for excellency.
 Among them, an award in the name of Friedländer is given.

 On September 14, 2016, a circle located at the intersection between the streets Haklai and Shachrai in Bayit VeGan was inaugurated in the name of Friedländer: "The founder of Teva, the pioneer of the pharmaceutical industry in Israel."